German Demonstrative Pronouns

 German Demonstrative Pronouns – Summary

-Declension in Singular:
+Declension in the singular:

 - Nominative: “dieser Mann, diese Frau, dieses Kind“